fullthom/python3-snippets/README.md

 If you find a mistake (and there probably are some) or something important missing (and there probably is) feel free to make a PR.

+Read the inline comments for explanations of what is going on.